gvwilson/sdxjs/page-templates/index.md

 ## How do we implement node handlers?

+At this point
-So far we have built a lot of infrastructure but haven't actually processed a single special node.
+we have built a lot of infrastructure but haven't actually processed any special nodes.
 To do that,
-let's start with a handler that copies a constant number into the output:
+let's write a handler that copies a constant number into the output:

-<%- include('/inc/file.html', {file: 'q-num.js'}) %>
+<%- include('/inc/file.html', {file: 'z-num.js'}) %>

 ::: continue
-When we enter a node like `<span q-num="123"/>`, this handler prints an opening tag and then copies the value of the `q-num` attribute to the output.
+When we enter a node like `<span z-num="123"/>` this handler asks the expander to show an opening tag followed by the value of the `z-num` attribute.
-When we are exiting the node,
+When we exit the node,
-the handler closes the tag.
+the handler asks the expander to close the tag.
+The handler doesn't know whether things are printed immediately, added to an output list, or something else;
+it just knows that whoever called it implements the low-level operations it needs.
 :::

-Note that this is *not* a class, but instead an object with two functions stored under the keys `open` and `close`.
+Note that this expander is *not* a class, but instead an object with two functions stored under the keys `open` and `close`.
-We could (and probably should) use a class for each handler so that handlers can store any extra state they need, but <g key="bare_object">bare objects</g> are still often used in JavaScript.
+We could use a class for each handler so that handlers can store any extra state they need, but <g key="bare_object">bare objects</g> are common and useful in JavaScript (though we will see below that we *should* have used classes).

 So much for constants; what about variables?

-<%- include('/inc/file.html', {file: 'q-var.js'}) %>
+<%- include('/inc/file.html', {file: 'z-var.js'}) %>

 ::: continue
-This code is almost the same as the previous example;
+This code is almost the same as the previous example.
-the only difference is that instead of copying the attribute value directly to the output, we use the attribute value as a key to look up a value in the environment.
+The only difference is that instead of copying the attribute's value directly to the output, we use it as a key to look up a value in the environment.
 :::

 These two pairs of handlers look plausible, but do they work?